 There’s a bunch of things you’re not really supposed to talk about in interviews.
 Politics, religion, that weird growth you noticed on your arm this morning.
-Ideally, we could add salary to that list as well.
+Ideally, we could add salary to that list as well; more specifically salary questions.

 The job application process has a number of separate stages: applying, interviewing, job offer, then salary negotiation and acceptance.
 Most employers stick to this, and let the money talk wait until things are further along.
 But if they jump the gun and ask you up front for a) your current salary or b) desired salary, what do you do?